-Brands with worldwide businesses appear to be setting their sights on globalization of programmatic in-housing, an insight that emerged during brand discussions.
-One brand marketer is baking programmatic in-housing into its long-term global plans for centralizing and consolidating website and digital advertising initiatives.
-Another marketer expressed the need to test locally but think globally, with an eye towards harmonizing reporting taxonomy across markets, for example.
+Brands with worldwide businesses appear to be setting their sights on the globalization of programmatic in-housing, an insight that emerged during brand discussions.
+As mentioned earlier, one brand marketer is baking programmatic in-housing into its long-term global plans for centralizing and consolidating website and digital advertising initiatives.
+One brand marketer expressed the need to test locally but think globally, with an eye towards harmonizing reporting taxonomy across markets, for example.
 The ultimate goal is to understand test results within the wider context of global measurement to inform how to roll out and expand internal programmatic capabilities.